d12frosted/elpa-mirror/melpa/ac-geiser-readme.txt

-;;; Commentary:

-;; Provides one auto-complete source for Scheme projects using geiser.
+Provides one auto-complete source for Scheme projects using geiser.